Houston Astros: 1962–1964: The Colt .45s

 The Colt .45s started their inaugural season on April 10, 1962, against the Chicago Cubs with Harry Craft as the Colt .45s' manager.
 Bob Aspromonte scored the first run for the Colt .45s on an Al Spangler triple in the first inning.
 They started the season with a three-game sweep of the Cubs but eventually finished eighth among the National League's ten teams.
 The team's best pitcher, Richard "Turk" Farrell, lost 20 games despite an ERA of 3.02.
 A starter for the Colt .45s, Farrell was primarily a relief pitcher prior to playing for Houston.
 He was selected to both All-Star Games in 1962.

 The 1963 season saw more young talent mixed with seasoned veterans.
 Jimmy Wynn, Rusty Staub, and Joe Morgan all made their major league debuts in the 1963 season.
 However, Houston's position in the standings did not improve, as the Colt .45s finished in ninth place with a 66–96 record.
 The team was still building, trying to find that perfect mix to compete.
 The 1964 campaign began on a sad note, as relief pitcher Jim Umbricht died of cancer at the age of 33 on April 8, just before Opening Day.
 Umbricht was the only Colt .45s pitcher to post a winning record in Houston's first two seasons.
 He was so well liked by players and fans that the team retired his jersey number, 32, in 1965.

-Just on the horizon, the structure of the new domed stadium was more prevalent and it would soon change the way that baseball was watched in Houston and around the league.
-On December 1, 1964, the team announced the name change from the Colt .45s to the "Astros."
+Just on the horizon, the structure of the new domed stadium was more prevalent, and it would soon change the way that baseball was watched in Houston and around the league.
+On December 1, 1964, the team announced the name change to "Astros" after their new domed stadium, the Houston Astrodome.
+The name also reflects Houston's role in the American aerospace industry—NASA's new Manned Spacecraft Center had recently opened southeast of the city.